 }

-4. free() (memory deallocation)

-The free() function is used to release dynamically allocated memory back to the system.
+free() (memory deallocation): The free() function is used to release dynamically allocated memory back to the system.
 If you do not free allocated memory, it can result in memory leaks, which consume system resources and can eventually crash the program.

 Syntax: